wp-plugins/gravity-forms-infobox-field/readme.txt

 3. This screen shot shows the infobox button, in the 'Standard Fields' section.

 == Changelog ==

+= 1.2.3 =
+* FIX: Modified JavaScript for 'More Information' click so that it will work in older versions of Internet Explorer (e.g. IE9).

 = 1.2.2 =
 * IMPROVEMENT: Added default 'Custom CSS Class' of 'exclude' so that the Infobox field does not appear in PDF's created using the Gravity PDF plugin (previously Gravity Forms PDF extended).